gpardington/Note-Taker-App/README.md

 No installation required.
 Just visit the Heroku deployed link listed above.

 If you want to run this application locally, you can fork this repository to your local machine.
-Once all of the code is pulled up, run "node server.js" in the integrated terminal.
+Once all of the code is pulled up, run "npm i" in the integrated terminal to install everything, and then once that is done, run "node server.js" in the integrated terminal.
 Then you will visit "localhost:8080" in your browser to view the application.

 ### Dependencies